-- SC 1: Compares and contrasts differing sets of ideas, personalities, and institutions of world cultures and major historical periods. - SC 2: Analyzes the cause and effect of relationships, multiple causation and perspectives, including the importance of the individual on historical events. - SC 3: Analyzes the influence of the past on the present and uses a knowledge of history and geography to anticipate and plan for the future, evaluating alternative courses of action. - SC 4: Interprets given historical data in order to evaluate information in its context.
+- SC 1: Compares and contrasts differing sets of ideas, personalities, and institutions of world cultures and major historical periods. - SC 2: Analyzes the cause and effect of relationships, multiple causation and perspectives,

+- including the importance of the individual on historical events. - SC 3: Analyzes the influence of the past on the present and uses a knowledge of history and geography to anticipate and plan for the future, evaluating alternative courses of action. - SC 4: Interprets given historical data in order to evaluate information in its context. - SC 5: Applies the skills of analysis, interpretation, research, and decision-making to develop an understanding of history and geographic concepts.